bhoomikamittal10/Simon--Says--Game/README.md

 - HTML – Markup for the game layout
 - CSS – Styling and animations
-- *avaScript – Game logic and interactivity
+- JavaScript – Game logic and interactivity

 ## 🎯 How to Play